Last May, I spoke at SMX London on the panel ‘Future-proof your SEO’.

 5. Monitor your backlink portfolio

 Moving onto the external environment, you will want to make sure that your backlink portfolio stays clean.
 So you have to keep tabs on your new incoming links.
-Even in a post-penguin 4 era, there are still a lot of very unethical and egregious marketers out there who’d rather work on debunking you than being more creative with their own SEO.
+Even in a post-penguin 4 era, there are still a lot of very unethical and egregious marketers out there who’d rather work on debunking you than being more creative with their own SEO strategies.

 So how do I get alerted of new low quality, spammy or bad links pointing to my site/s ?
 I use a combination of the following tools :